somaproject/acqboard/docs/FPGA/eepromio.rst

 address, we place the 11 input bits on the line and always have the LSB be zero.

-We use the two-byte read and two-byte write seqence capability of the eeprom for both reads and writes.
+We use the two-byte read and two-byte write sequence capability of the eeprom for both reads and writes.
 We never cross page boundary since we always start with LSB = 0.